Bates College: Origins

-While attending and leading the Freewill Baptist Parsonsfield Seminary, Bates founder, Oren Burbank Cheney worked on various racial and gender equality, religious freedom, and temperance issues.
+While attending and leading the Freewill Baptist Parsonsfield Seminary, Bates founder Oren Burbank Cheney worked on various racial and gender equality, religious freedom, and temperance issues.
 In 1836, Cheney enrolled in Dartmouth College, due to the school's significant support of the abolitionist cause against slavery.
-After graduating, Cheney was ordained a Baptist minister and began to establish himself as an educational and religious scholar.
-Parsonsfield mysteriously burned down in 1854, allegedly due to arson by opponents of abolition.
 The event caused Cheney to advocate for a new seminary in a more central part of Maine.
-With Cheney's influence in the state legislature, the Maine State Seminary was chartered in 1855 and implemented a liberal arts and theological curriculum, making the first coeducational college in New England.
+The Maine State Seminary was chartered in 1855 and implemented a liberal arts and theological curriculum, making the first coeducational college in New England.
 Soon after establishment several donors stepped forward to finance portions of the school, such as Seth Hathorn, who donated the first library and academic building, which was renamed Hathorn Hall.
-The Cobb Divinity School became affiliated with the college in 1866.
+Cobb Divinity School became affiliated with the college in 1866.
 Four years later in 1870, Bates sponsored a college preparatory school, called the Nichols Latin School.
 The college was affected by the financial panic of the later 1850s and required additional funding to remain operational.
-Cheney's impact in Maine was noted by Boston business magnate Benjamin Bates who developed an interest in the college.
-Bates gave $100,000 in personal donations and overall contributions valued at $250,000 to the college.
+Local industrialist Benjamin Bates gave $100,000 in personal donations and overall contributions valued at $250,000 to the college.
 The school was renamed Bates College in his honor in 1863 and was chartered to offer a liberal arts curriculum beyond its original theological focus.
 Two years later the college would graduate the first woman to receive a college degree in New England, Mary Mitchell.
-The college began instruction with a six-person faculty tasked with the teaching of moral philosophy and the classics.
-From its inception, Bates College served as an alternative to a more traditional and historically conservative Bowdoin College.
-There is a complex relationship between the two colleges, revolving around socioeconomic class, academic quality, and collegiate athletics.